 - elderly patients with highly unstable ligaments

-- combination with tumour resection
+- combination with tumor resection

 - mobile bearing: a mobile polyethylene insert glides along the surface of the metallic tibial component